 The Physical Stages of Divorce

 The physical stages of divorce can be very trying on a person.
 The first stage is usually denial.
 This is when the person tries to convince themselves that the divorce is not happening.
 The second stage is anger.
-This is when the person realizes that the divorce is happening and starts to feel angry about it.
+This is when the person realizes the divorce is happening and starts feeling angry about it.
 The third stage is bargaining.
 This is when the person begins to make deals with themselves to try and salvage the relationship.
 The fourth stage is depression.

 The Financial Stages of Divorce